 |65th Birthday in||Basic Healthcare Sum (BHS)||Percentage Increase|

-What Happens After I Hit The Basic Healthcare Sum In My MediSave Account?
+What Happens When MediSave is Full, and I Hit The Basic Healthcare Sum?

-So the contributions that are supposed to go into your MediSave, where do they go?
+So what happens to the money that’s supposed to go into your MediSave?

 |Age||Condition||Account that Mandatory Contributions & Interest Goes To|